mlxndr/p/scsaway25/content.md

 ## Withdrawal Questionnaire

-* Mental health is the primary concern, with 50% of overall withdrawals citing it as a factor.
+* Mental health is the primary concern, with 50% of overall withdrawals citing it as a factor

 * First-year students more frequently indicate "changing mind" (24%) and "not enjoying studies" (20%), with mental health as the third most common reason (17%)

-* College: 54% of withdrawals cite mental health.
+* College: 54% of withdrawals cite mental health

+* 91% say they want to return to higher education

 ---

 ## Withdrawal Questionnaire

 * Inadequate Preparation
-  - 43%: felt they weren't adequately prepared for their studies.
+  - 43%: felt they weren't adequately prepared for their studies

 * Social Isolation
-  - 39%: feeling isolated.
+  - 39%: feeling isolated

 * Belonging Concerns
-  - 35%: issues with their sense of belonging, a factor notably more significant in SCS than College.
+  - 35%: issues with their sense of belonging, a factor notably more significant in SCS than College

 * Stress-Related Health Issues
-  - 35%: health problems affected by academic stress.
+  - 35%: health problems affected by academic stress